SAP/component-operator-runtime/website/content/en/docs/concepts/reconciler.md

 If the dependent objects of a component do not reach a ready state after a certain time, the component state will switch from `Processing` to `Error`.
-This timeout restarts counting whenever something changed in the component, or in the manifests of the dependent objects, and by default has the value of the effective retry interval, which in turn defaults to 10 minutes.
+This timeout restarts counting whenever something changed in the component, or in the manifests of the dependent objects, and by default has the value of the effective requeue interval, which in turn defaults to 10 minutes.
 The timeout may be overridden by the component by implementing the

 ```go